GuanceCloud/datakit/internal/export/doc/en/inputs/rum.md

 ---

-???+ attention "For RUM Headless"
+???+ info "For RUM Headless"

     For [RUM headless](../dataflux-func/headless.md), you can upload these package files on web pages, and following upload/delete operations are not required.
 <!-- markdownlint-enable -->

 ### File Upload and Delete {#upload-delete}

-After packaging, in addition to manually copying to Datakit related directories, the file can also be uploaded and deleted through http interface.
+After packaging, in addition to manually copying to DataKit related directories, the file can also be uploaded and deleted through http interface.

-> From Datakit [:octicons-tag-24: Version-1.16.0](../datakit/changelog.md#cl-1.16.0), sourcemap related apis were moved from DCA service to DataKit service.
+> From DataKit [:octicons-tag-24: Version-1.16.0](../datakit/changelog.md#cl-1.16.0), sourcemap related apis were moved from DCA service to DataKit service.

 [Upload](../datakit/apis.md#api-sourcemap-upload):